CodyGGaT/FNF-CGEngine/README.md

 ## Options menu:
 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
- * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.
+ * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, Winning Icons in a later update, etc.

 ## Other gameplay features:
 * When the enemy hits a note, their strum note also glows.